josephawonusi/Data-Analyst-Projects/README.md

 ## Project 4: NBA Playoff Prediction
 This project aims to predict NBA playoff appearances based on historical team statistics.
 By leveraging the nba_api, we collect and process data to build a predictive model.

+## Project 5: # Financial Data Analysis - Corridor Concept
+This project involves an in-depth analysis of financial data using the Corridor Concept.
+The analysis aims to provide insights into market trends and help make informed financial decisions by leveraging Python, including libraries like pandas and matplotlib for data manipulation and visualization.